R&L Logo R&L Logo

 • Cover image for the book The Idea of Disability in the Eighteenth Century

-• Cover image for the book Making Love: Sentiment and Sexuality in Eighteenth-Century British Literature
+• Cover image for the book Women, Gender, and Print Culture in Eighteenth-Century Britain: Essays in Memory of Betty Rizzo

 • Cover image for the book The Rise of Animals and Descent of Man, 1660–1800: Toward Posthumanism in British Literature between Descartes and Darwin